ABHISHEKJULA07/Employee-management-system/README.md

 | **MS Access**  | GUI, Relational DB, Reports      |
 | **VBA**        | Backend logic for forms & events |
 | **SQL Queries**| Custom logic for data summaries  |

+Technologies Used
+Microsoft Access: The primary platform for the database and user interface.

+VBA (Visual Basic for Applications): Used to develop custom logic, automate tasks, and enhance the functionality of forms and reports.

+SQL (Structured Query Language): Employed for creating and executing custom queries to retrieve and manipulate data.

+How to Use
+Open the Database: Launch the Employee_Management_System.accdb file in Microsoft Access.

+Navigate: Use the main dashboard or navigation pane to access different forms, reports, and queries.

+Add/Update Data: Use the dedicated forms to enter new employee information or modify existing records.

+Generate Reports: Navigate to the reporting section to generate monthly attendance and salary reports for review.

 ---